git-cola/git-cola/share/doc/git-cola/relnotes.rst

 git-cola v1.4.1
 ===============
-This feature release adds two new features directly from `git-cola`'s github issues backlog.
+This feature release adds two new features directly from `git cola`'s github issues backlog.
 On the developer front, further work was done towards modularizing the code base.

 Usability, bells and whistles
 -----------------------------
-* Dragging and dropping patches invokes `git-am`
+* Dragging and dropping patches invokes `git am`

   http://github.com/git-cola/git-cola/issues/closed#issue/3

-* A dialog to allow opening or cloning a repository is presented when `git-cola` is launched outside of a git repository.
+* A dialog to allow opening or cloning a repository is presented when `git cola` is launched outside of a git repository.

   http://github.com/git-cola/git-cola/issues/closed/#issue/22